bsstahl/CognitiveInheritance/Posts/Upcoming-Presentations.md

 - Event

 ---
 Here is an update on where and when I’ll be delivering presentations about software development in .NET over the next few months.
 I still have some availability left for the H1 2013 and H2 is effectively wide open.
-You can request me as a speaker through [INETA](http://ineta.org/Speakers/SearchCommunitySpeakers.aspx?SpeakerId=4fdf7fc7-5cac-4842-acec-960815523108).
+You can request me as a speaker by [Contacting Me]({PathToRoot}/contact.html).

 [Sothern Most User Group](http://www.smugdevs.net/) in Key West FL on February 7th - “Code Portability in .NET”